Wednesday, January 28, 2015

 Day 5: June 2, 2002

-We rode the Henry Pigeon Express to the Overseas Railroad, which was built by Henry Flagler from 1912 to 1935.
+We rode the Henry Pigeon Express to the Overseas Railroad, which Henry Flagler built from 1912 to 1935.
 It is the eighth wonder of the world.

 Pigeon Key Museum—Located on Pigeon Key, where Flagler railroad workers lived, this museum houses memories of the railroad's construction.
 The museum is actually a restored home where several families lived during the construction era and throughout the years.
 Today, hundreds of postcards and early photos of the island are displayed inside the house.
 A display model of the Seven Mile Bridge details the construction process.